amrit-regmi/Shift-Handover-System/README.md

     - Add Additional Tasks to shift
     - Set handover email receiving groups
 3. Handover Page
-    -  include Work perfomed per Customer/ EachAircraft  Staff (times)
+    -  include Work perfomed per Customer/ EachAircraft  Staff (times) - Implemented
-    -  shift must acknowledge the last Handover and action (Defer / Complete ) on pending tasks before submit
+    -  shift must acknowledge the last Handover and action (Defer / Complete ) on pending tasks before submit - Implmented
-    -  BarCode / Password  confirmation of worktime for Each User listed.
+    -  BarCode / Password  confirmation of worktime for Each User listed. - Password Confirmation Implmented
-    -  New User can add themself to shift if they are not in the system.
+    -  New User can add themself to shift if they are not in the system. - Implemented
+    -  Browse old Handovers per Station
+    -  Browse all the open tasks
 6. After each Handover HTML formatted Email will be sent to all receving group set by station Manager
 7. Staff Panel
     - Individual Staff can login  to view their working hours / Add clerification